alberto-paparella/alberto-paparella.github.io/_pages/cv.md

     at physicians of the Menopause and Osteoporosis Center (CMO) in Ferrara for treatment suggestion based on previous successful choices of the physician for similar patients
   * Supervisor: Guido Sciavicco
-* 2021.03 - 2021.06: Teaching Assistant of Computer Architecture and Laboratory
-  * Department of Mathematics and Computer Science, University of Ferrara
-  * Duties included: introduction to the Assembly programming language for the MIPS architecture through the MARS simulator and support for the course excercises
-  * Supervisor: Daniele Bertozzi
-* 2020.10 - 2021.01: Teaching Assistant of Numerical Analysis and Laboratory
-  * Department of Mathematics and Computer Science, University of Ferrara
-  * Duties includes: introduction to the MATLAB programming language and support for the course exercises
-  * Supervisor: Gaetano Zanghirati

 Skills
 ======